 Pat O’Brien’s brews up the interesting history of their signature drink, the Hurricane.

-Pat O’Brien’s, one of the country’s most iconic nightclubs, celebrates its 85th anniversary.
-The historic nightclub is also known for inventing the famous Hurricane cocktail, that carries an interesting history.
+Pat O’Brien’s, one of the country’s most iconic nightclubs, is known for inventing the famous Hurricane cocktail that carries an interesting history.

 The Hurricane was created at Pat O’Brien’s in the 1940’s during World War II.

 During that time, there was a huge surplus of rum coming from the Caribbean islands, while domestic liquor was scarce.
 Bar owners had to purchase several cases of rum for every case of bourbon or Scotch.

 Vice president of operations Charlie Bateman said the idea for the Hurricane was born from creativity to capitalize on the surplus.
 Original business partners Pat O’Brien and Charlie Cantrell, along with the general manager George Oechsner, Jr. experimented with folks at the bar and the liquor salesman to develop the recipe — red passion fruit, lemon juice and rum.

 After developing the drink, they chose to serve it in a glass shaped like a hurricane lamp.

 “They put it in a highball glass, but it didn’t have that appeal,” Bateman said.
 “Everything happens by accident in any business, and they made some good decisions and they promoted it well.”